 Microsoft looks set to become one of the next big tech players to join the wearables race, as patents for a Microsoft smartwatch appear online.

-With the likes of Samsung, LG and Motorola having already shown off their smartwatch efforts, and with bitter rivals Apple and Google both tipped to be working on their own devices, newly surfaced patents have hinted that Microsoft could soon join the smartwatch race too.
+With the likes of Samsung, LG and Motorola having already shown off their smartwatch efforts, and with bitter rivals Apple and Google both tipped to be working on their own devices,

 Although the device has not been named, Microsoft’s design patent for “the ornamental design for an electronic band, as shown and described,” has highlighted the company’s progress on the smartwatch front.